nt-williams/p8105_final_report/p8105_final_report.md

 Many of the smaller counties in NYS already have the enrollment registration rates seen in surrounding states.
 However, the larger counties in the New York City area have rates that are at least 15 percentage points lower than those of surrounding states.
 It is great that people in small counties are willing to donate organs, but NY needs to target larger counties with smaller rates to take advantage of the number of potential organ donors these counties represent.

-Our exploration of this dataset also showed that New York needs to keep better records.
-Unexplained, sudden simultaneous peaks and simultaneous falls in county organ registration rates are seen in our dataset, which means there could be late updating or mistake in the dataset.
+Our exploration of this data-set also showed that New York needs to keep better records.
+Unexplained, sudden simultaneous peaks and simultaneous falls in county organ registration rates are seen in our data-set, which means there could be late updating or mistake in the data-set.
 This brings limitations to our trends analysis.